shakes76/PatternAnalysis-2023/recognition/README.md

 <img width="512" alt="image" src="https://github.com/saakshigupta2002/PatternAnalysis-2023/assets/62831255/3464f7ce-5780-4d51-99e8-dd1b591cb2dc">

-In the plot, you can observe the loss trends for both the training and validation sets, providing insights into the model's learning process and the potential occurrence of overfitting.

 ## CONCLUSIONS:
-Model Improvement Efforts:
+**Model Improvement Efforts:**
 I tried various methods to enhance our model's performance, including adjusting learning rates, weight decay, image sizes, batch sizes, and patch sizes.
 Unfortunately, none of these adjustments led to substantial improvements.
 Both the validation and testing accuracies remained below 80% throughout much of the training process.

-Challenges in Achieving 80% Accuracy:
+**Challenges in Achieving 80% Accuracy:**
 The original goal was to attain over 80% accuracy on the test data, but this proved to be quite challenging.
 It would have required meticulous tweaking of numerous model settings to see improvements.

-Potential Enhancements:
+**Potential Enhancements:**
 To enhance this project and get closer to the 80% accuracy target, I suggest two key approaches:

-1. Larger Dataset: Using a more extensive dataset could be highly beneficial.
+1.	**Larger Dataset:** Using a more extensive dataset could be highly beneficial.
 More data often leads to better model performance.
-2. Pre-trained Vision Transformers: Following a strategy similar to the one outlined in the original Vision Transformer paper, we could start with pre-trained Vision Transformers and then fine-tune them with our specific dataset.
+2.	**Pre-trained Vision Transformers:** Following a strategy similar to the one outlined in the original Vision Transformer paper, we could start with pre-trained Vision Transformers and then fine-tune them with our specific dataset.
 This approach has the potential to significantly improve the model's accuracy.

 ## REFERENCES: